GGSimmons1992/cqt7xEPcfFSzLEXD/README.md

 ## Requirements.txt
 list of python packages used by this repo.
 ## Conclusion
-Of the different attempted models, 16 models were able to achieve above 81% F1 score, with the best score going to the oversampled forest.
+Of the different attempted models, 16 models were able to achieve above 0.81 F1 score, with the best score going to the oversampled random forest, which achieved an F1 test score of 0.98